shelleyolivia/learn-tutorials/figment-learn/new-pathways/secret/secret-03-balance.md

-After the creation of your account on the **Secret** `holodeck-2` network, and funding it using the faucet.
-We're going to check the balance of our account to make sure everything went alright.
+Now that you have created an account on the **Secret** `holodeck-2` network, and funded it using the faucet - We're going to check the balance of our account to make sure everything went alright.

 {% hint style="info" %}
-The native token in **Secret** is **SCRT**
+The native token on the **Secret Network** is **SCRT**
 {% endhint %}

 ------------------------